What is VAT Compliance? Everything You Need to Know

 5. Consider whether your existing systems, especially your ERP, are sufficiently helpful.

 Can your ERP system ensure you are VAT audit ready?
 Do they keep up with the constant regulatory change?
 In the vast majority of cases, ERP systems do not have all the information you need.
 This means you’ll need to find workarounds to get the right data out of the system and there could be data gaps or double reporting with multiple data sources involved.
 However, tax authorities don’t care about this - having inadequate systems is not an excuse for non-compliance.
+To address these issues, discover the Benefits of Tax-Aware ERP Systems to see how ERP solutions can streamline compliance and data accuracy.

 How can Vertex help you with your VAT compliance?